 - Can't accept any replacement light head

-The Streamlight ProTac HL X Rail Mount full-size model is the upgraded model from the handheld ProTac series light with scout mounting points.
-It's a great light for a great price that comes with everything right off the bat without additional purchases.
+The Streamlight ProTac HL X Rail Mount full-size model is a great light for the price that comes with everything right off the bat without additional purchases.

-As far as durability goes, the light survives the day to day rough handling like a king without any problem as long as you don't try to intentionally destroy it in any unpractical ways.
+The light survives the day to day use without any problem as long as you don't try to intentionally destroy it in any unpractical ways.